silvae86/repositories-paper-eda/README.md

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
-Read more about what this licence allows and requires [here](https://choosealicense.com/licenses/cc-by-sa-4.0/).
+Read more about what this license allows and requires [here](https://choosealicense.com/licenses/cc-by-sa-4.0/).

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]